bitmark-inc/docs/pages/bitmark-references/node-setup/bitmark-node-setup.md

     $ cp ~/bitmarkd/command/bitmarkd/bitmarkd.conf.sample  ~/.config/bitmarkd/bitmarkd.conf
 ```

-Afteward, edit the `bitmarkd.conf` to set up appropriate IP addresses, ports, and local bitcoin testnet connection.
+Afterward, edit the `bitmarkd.conf` to set up appropriate IP addresses, ports, and local bitcoin testnet connection.
 The sample configuration has some embedded instructions for quick setup, and only a few items near the beginning of the file need to be changed for basic use.

 ```shell
     $ ${EDITOR} ~/.config/bitmarkd/bitmarkd.conf